Brian Wilson: 1968–1975: Reduced activity and professional decline

-Diminished involvement with the Beach Boys and "Bedroom Tapes"

 For the remainder of 1968, Wilson's songwriting output declined substantially, as did his emotional state, leading him to self-medicate with overconsumption of food, alcohol, and drugs.
 As the Beach Boys faced impending financial collapse, he began to supplement his regular amphetamines and marijuana with cocaine, to which Hutton had introduced him.
 Hutton later stated that Wilson expressed suicidal ideation during this period, describing it as the onset of Wilson's "real decline".

-In mid-1968, Wilson was admitted to a psychiatric hospital, possibly voluntarily.
+In mid-1968, he was admitted to a psychiatric hospital, possibly voluntarily.
 His hospitalization was kept private, and his bandmates proceeded with recording sessions for 20/20 (February 1969).
-Once discharged later in the year, Wilson rarely finished any tracks for the band, leaving much of his subsequent output for Carl to complete.
-Journalist Nik Cohn wrote in 1968 that Wilson had become the subject of rumors describing him as "increasingly withdrawn", "brooding", and "hermitic" [sic], with occasional sightings of him "in the back of some limousine, cruising around Hollywood, bleary and unshaven, huddled way tight into himself".
+Journalist Nik Cohn wrote in 1968 that Brian had become the subject of rumors describing him as "increasingly withdrawn", "brooding", and "hermitic" [sic], with occasional sightings of him "in the back of some limousine, cruising around Hollywood, bleary and unshaven, huddled way tight into himself".

 Brian went through a period where he would write songs and play them for a few people in his living room, and that's the last you'd hear of them.
 He would disappear back up to his bedroom and the song with him.